CampfireTales in Ghana

 Men’s and Women’s Story Traditions

 Alongside learning, you will share elements of Western-style personal narrative.
-This helps adults shape their stories and strengthens both individual expression and cultural growth.
+This approach gives participating adults agency to shape their own narratives, share their lived experiences, and extend cultural storytelling to include the voices of today, strengthening both personal expression and cultural continuity.

 Community Storytelling Night